 Although sport is part of the picture, fitness can be much more than formal exercise.
 Dancing can be as beneficial as going to the gym, and everyday walking or cycling to the shops or work can get the heart pumping.

 Physical activity does not need to be strenuous to be effective.
 Small and simple changes can make a difference to a healthier you and help you get more active.

-Walking is a great way to embrace physical activity, you don’t need any special equipment, it suits most abilities and it is free!
+Walking is a great way to embrace physical activity, you do not need any special equipment, it suits most abilities, and it is free!

-Not only is it good for your health, it is better for the environment than using a car.
-Think of ways to include walking in your daily routine, and make walking a habit.
+Not only is it good for your health, but it is also better for the environment than using a car.
+Think of ways to include walking in your daily routine and make walking a habit.

 Here are some ideas to incorporate walking into everyday life:

 Walking as your means of active transport

 Walking is a reliable form of transport- it always takes the same amount of time!

 Walking and more - increase your physical activity levels at home, work and play

 In addition to increasing the amount of walking you do, why not try out some of these ideas to help increase your physical activity levels at home, work and play.